MicrosoftDocs/bot-docs/articles/portal-analytics-overview.md

 ---
-title: Application Analytics | Microsoft Docs
+title: Bot analytics | Microsoft Docs
-description: Learn how to enable data collection and analysis and use it to improve a bot.
+description: Learn how to take advantage of data collection and analysis to improve bots with the Bot Framework.
 author: JaymeMPerlman
 ms.author: v-jaype
 manager: rstand